 Mindful Eating & Self Compassion

 Judgment, shame, guilt are experiences many individuals associate with the eating process.
 Self-compassion is a critical component of cultivating a mindful eating practice because it helps to release us from our inner critic.
 This session will introduce you to the practice of mindful self-compassion, how it supports a more peaceful relationship with food, and how you can help your clients cultivate a self-compassion practice.

-Mindful Eating & Disordered Eating
+Mindful Eating for Binge Eating Disorder & Disordered Eating

 Presented by Alexis Conason, PsyD

 Research supports mindful eating as a useful tool for helping individuals find a more peaceful relationship with food.
 Whether someone is struggling with chronic dieting or a clinical eating disorder, mindful eating can be an important part of the healing process.
 This session will explore the ways in which mindful eating can support our clients along the disordered eating continuum.

 A deeper dive in meditation practice, this session will explore specific types of meditation used when teaching mindful eating clients including self-compassion, body scan, walking meditation, loving kindness, body loving kindness, RAIN, and more.

 "But what if I have [insert chronic health condition]?" is a common question from clients and clinicians alike, when it comes to integrating mindful eating into the clinical process.
 This session will explain why mindful eating is not only appropriate, but very useful, when working with clients with chronic health conditions and how to integrate principles of mindful eating into your work with these clients.

 Practical Recommendations for Teaching Mindfulness and Mindful Eating Effectively - Part I